 The first time I tried this recipe I had no idea that it would change the way I make beef stew.
 Beef Carbonnade is a Flemish stew, featuring beer as the main liquid ingredient.
 It results in the most amazingly robust flavor—and I just can’t get enough.
 The aromas that fill my kitchen makes this dish worth the time and effort.

 A traditional Belgian beer is typically used to prepare this stew, however, I replaced it with Green’s Endeavor Dubbel Dark Ale.
-It is my favorite gluten-free alternative for recipes that call for dark beers, such as Guinness, or red wine.
+This beer is my favorite gluten-free alternative for recipes that call for dark beers, such as Guinness, or red wine.
 I also coat the beef in a gluten-free flour mix, consisting of equal parts brown rice flour and tapioca starch, instead of white flour.
 The ale and flour combine to impart a rich, decadent broth that pairs perfectly with the fork-tender beef.

 As always, quality is key.
 Opt for nitrate-free bacon and grass-fed beef, if possible.
 Serve over steamed rice or gluten-free noodles like Jovial Tagliatelle for a hearty meal.
 I like to enjoy this with a side salad to round out the density of the dish.